 As mentioned earlier, there are priorities as to where the operating system looks for DLL files.
 First, it looks into the same folder as the application folder and then goes searching, based on the priorities set by the environment variables of the operating system.
 Thus if a good.dll file is in SysWOW64 folder and someone places a bad.dll in a folder that has higher priority compared to SysWOW64 folder, the operating system will use the bad.dll file, as it has the same name as the DLL requested by the application.
 Once in RAM, it can execute the malicious code contained in the file and may compromise your computer or networks.

 How to detect DLL Hijacking

 The easiest method to detect and prevent DLL hijacking is to use third-party tools.
-There are some good free tools available in the market that helps in detecting a DLL hack attempt and prevent it.
+There are some good free tools available in the market that helps in detecting a DLL hack attempt and preventing it.

 One such program is DLL Hijack Auditor but it supports only 32-bit applications.
 You can install it on your computer and scan all your Windows applications to see what all applications are vulnerable to DLL hijack.
 The interface is simple and self-explanatory.
 The only drawback of this application is that you cannot scan 64-bit applications.

 It should be noted that the above programs just scan the applications on the Windows platform for vulnerabilities and do not actually prevent the hijacking of DLL files.

 How to prevent DLL Hijacking